A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsubsection{Other score-based Methods}

 The most straightforward and intuitive way to select pruning candidates is to evaluate them based on their norms.
-For example, \citet{han2015deep} propose to measure the weight importance by its absolute value. \citet{li2017pruning} score every filter in each layer by calculating the sum of its weights' $l_{1}$-norm.
+For example, \citet{han2015deep} propose to measure weight importance by its absolute value.
 In addition to norm-based criteria, evaluating loss change with and without the weights is also popular.
-For example, \citet{nonnenmacher2022sosp} propose Second-order Structured Pruning (\textbf{SOSP}) to selectively zero out filter masks to minimize the effects of the loss change from removing some filters.
-Discrimination-aware Channel Pruning (\textbf{DCP}) \cite{zhuang2018discrimination} selects the most discriminative channels by minimizing a joint loss which includes the regular loss with the discrimination-aware loss.
-Many works (\cite{wang2021neural,wang2023trainability,ding2018auto,luo2017thinet}) evaluate the importance of weights (or filters, neurons, etc.) locally within each layer.
-The key drawback of these methods is that the local ranking makes it hard to decide the overall optimal sparsity, and the pre-defining prune ratio per layer may be non-trivial and sub-optimal.
-Some works (\cite{chin2020towards,he2018amc,tiwari2021ChipNet}) are presented to cope with this problem.
-For example, \citet{chin2020towards} proposes Learned Global Ranking (\textbf{LeGR}) to learn the filter ranking globally across layers. \citet{liu2021group} propose Group Fisher Pruning (\textbf{GFP}) to apply the Fisher information to evaluate the importance of a single channel and coupled channels.
+For example, \citet{nonnenmacher2022sosp} propose Second-order Structured Pruning (\textbf{SOSP}) to selectively zero out filter masks to minimize the effects of the loss change from removing some filters. \citet{ma2023llmpruner} propose LLM-Pruner to pioneer the removal of unimportant coupled channels and multi-attention heads in LLMs using the first-order Taylor expansion to estimate loss changes and fine-tune the pruned models using LoRA \cite{hu2022lora}. \citet{fang2023structural} present Diff-Pruning which scores weights in diffusion models using the first-order Taylor expansion over pruned timesteps. \citet{shi2023upop} introduce Unified and Progressive Pruning (\textbf{UPop}), which prunes large multimodal models by leveraging accumulated trainable mask gradients during each iteration of the search phase.
+In addition to using loss change, some works (\cite{men2024shortgpt,nova2023gradient,dery2024everybody,kim2024shortened}) design new metrics.
+For example, \citet{men2024shortgpt} introduce a metric called Block Influence (\textbf{BI}), which assesses the significance of a layer by measuring the extent to which it alters the hidden states and removes redundant layers of LLMs. \citet{kim2024shortened} assess the significance of a layer in LLMs by measuring its impact on perplexity (\textbf{PPL}) upon its removal.